Projective clone homomorphisms: Introduction

 \begin{quest} Let $\fC$ be a closed function clone with a projective homomorphism.
 Does $\fC$ also have a continuous projective homomorphism? \end{quest}

-It is worth noting that since the topological clone $\mathbf 1$ is discrete, a mapping to $\mathbf 1$ is continuous if and only if the preimage of each projection $\pi^n_k$ in $\mathbf 1$ is a clopen set.
-Therefore, a continuous clone homomorphism $\xi\colon \fC\To \mathbf 1$ gives us for every $n\geq 1$ a partition of the $n$-ary functions of $\fC$ into $n$ clopen sets such that composition of representatives of those sets behaves like composition of projections.
+It is worth noting that since the topological clone $\Pro$ is discrete, a mapping to $\Pro$ is continuous if and only if the preimage of each projection $\pi^n_k$ in $\Pro$ is a clopen set.
+Therefore, a continuous clone homomorphism $\xi\colon \fC\To \Pro$ gives us for every $n\geq 1$ a partition of the $n$-ary functions of $\fC$ into $n$ clopen sets such that composition of representatives of those sets behaves like composition of projections.

-We mention a related, and for polymorphism clones of countable $\omega$-categorical structures equivalent, formulation of these problems.
-For an algebra $\mathfrak A$, the \emph{variety generated by $\mathfrak A$} is the class of all algebras that can be obtained from $\mathfrak A$ by taking arbitrary products, subalgebras, and homomorphic images.
-The \emph{pseudovariety generated by $\mathfrak A$} is defined similarly, with the only difference being that only \emph{finite} products are allowed.
-Given a function clone $\fC$, we can see its functions as the functions of an algebra by giving it a signature in an arbitrary way.
+We mention a related, and for polymorphism clones of countable $\omega$-categorical structures equivalent, formulation of Question~\ref{quest:main}.
+For an algebra $\mathfrak A$, the \emph{variety generated by $\mathfrak A$} is the class of all algebras that can be obtained from $\mathfrak A$ by taking arbitrary powers, subalgebras, and homomorphic images.
+The \emph{pseudovariety generated by $\mathfrak A$} is defined similarly, with the only difference being that only \emph{finite} powers are allowed.
+Given a function clone $\fC$, we can view its functions as the functions of an algebra by giving it a signature in an arbitrary way.
 In particular, this way we can make an algebra out of any polymorphism clone.
 The notions of a variety and pseudovariety then relate to clone homomorphisms; in particular, we have the following.
 An algebra is \emph{trivial} iff all of its operations are projections.

 \begin{thm}[Birkhoff~\cite{Bir-On-the-structure}; Bodirsky and Pinsker~\cite{Topo-Birk}] Let $\mathfrak A$ be an algebra whose operations constitute the polymorphism clone $\fC$ of an $\omega$-categorical structure on a countable domain.
 Then: \begin{itemize} \item The variety generated by $\mathfrak A$ contains a two-element trivial algebra if and only if $\fC$ has a projective homomorphism. \item The pseudovariety generated by $\mathfrak A$ contains a two-element trivial algebra if and only if $\fC$ has a continuous projective homomorphism. \end{itemize} \end{thm}